cognitiveprince/paradox_docs/Paradox.md

     ![link in](images/link-in.jpg)
  1. link OUT
     <p align="justify">This block listens the value broadcasted by the link IN block.
-You need to copy the link from link in and paste it here for the values to be linked together and you will be able to listen to the bradcasted value.</p>
+You need to copy the link from link in and paste it here for the values to be linked together and you will be able to listen in to the bradcasted value.</p>

     ![link out](images/link-out.png)
  1. log